Is Dusseldorf Safe for Travel?

 Women's Safety In Dusseldorf

-Dusseldorf is generally considered safe for female travelers, a sentiment echoed by many locals and expats residing in the city.
+Düsseldorf is generally considered safe for females, and I've heard this from both female locals and expats living in the city.

 pub-crawl